eoinlarkin/retro-pc/TESTING.md

 ## Performance

-Site performance was tested using the Ligthouse feature in Chrome.
+Site performance was tested using the Lighthouse feature in Chrome.
 The results for the base homepage for mobile and desktop devices was as follows:

 - <details>
   <summary><strong style="color:skyblue">Lighthouse Desktop:</strong></summary>